Dinis-Lei/Tese/mythesis/formulas.md

 We can write $P_{CPE}$ in two ways:

-- $\sum{P_i}$: this is impratical because the user will probably use the same type of router or similar routers in the network.
+- $\sum{P_i}$: this is impractical because the user will probably use the same type of router or similar routers in the network.
 And if they are different it is annoying to calculate the sum for all the network.
 - $N_{router}P_{router}$: this is not as accurate but should be a close enough alternative.

 (idea) Using the second way, the $t_s$ could be influenced by the $N_{CPE}$ and $N_{routers}$